rust-lang/wg-async/rfc-drafts/stream.md

 ## Next method/struct

-We should also implement a next method, similar to [the implementation in the futures crate](https://docs.rs/futures-util/0.3.5/src/futures_util/stream/stream/next.rs.html#10-12).
+We should also implement a next method, similar to [the implementation in the futures-util crate](https://docs.rs/futures-util/0.3.5/src/futures_util/stream/stream/next.rs.html#10-12).

 In general, we have purposefully kept the core trait definition minimal.
 There are a number of useful extension methods that are available, for example, in the futures-stream crate, but we have not included them because they involve closure arguments, and we have not yet finalized the design of async closures.